 The reported trends in RWP properties are most likely influenced by both externally and internally generated variability (Shepherd, 2014; Deser et al., 2016), though weighing the individual contributions was beyond the scope of this study.
-Moreover, the observed trend patterns in this study suggest that any future trends in the extratropical upper-tropospheric circulation-especially in the Northern Hemisphere-will not necessarily be zonally symmetric or meridionally homogeneous (see also, Simpson et al., 2014).
-In an effort to expose inhomegeneities in this regardsuch inhomegeneities, the employed methodology allowed the assessment of decadal variability and trends in RWPs without obscuring their highly-dynamic and spatially-varying properties at weather time scales.
-Such a weather-informed approach This approach facilitates the investigation and interpretation of circulation-related mechanisms that influence regional climate and future projections of extreme events occurring at weather time scales.
+Moreover, the observed trend patterns in this study suggest that any future trends in the extratropical upper-tropospheric circulation

-Questions regarding the causes and implications of robust statistically significant trends reported in this study naturally arise.
-Why has the RWP amplitude been decreasing during 1979-2019 in much of the Northern Hemisphere extratropics in summer and how much has this contained, if at all, the observed positive trend past increase in warm extremes?
+- 490 especially in the Northern Hemisphere will not necessarily be zonally symmetric or meridionally homogeneous (see also, Simpson et al., 2014).
+In an effort to expose such inhomegeneities, the employed methodology allowed the assessment of decadal variability and trends in RWPs without obscuring their highly-dynamic and spatially-varying properties at weather time scales.
+This approach facilitates the investigation and interpretation of circulation-related mechanisms that influence regional climate and future projections of extreme events occurring at weather time scales weather extremes. - 495 Questions regarding the causes and implications of statistically significant trends reported in this study naturally arise.
+Why has the RWP amplitude been decreasing during 1979-2019 in much of the Northern Hemisphere extratropics in summer and how much has this contained, if at all, the past increase in warm extremes?
 What drives the positive RWP amplitude trends during 1920-1980 in the Northern Hemisphere midlatitudes, as observed in the tested historical reanalyses?
-Do trends in the phase of Rossby waves (e.g., the negative trend over NE Atlantic in JJA) have an effect in temperature trends and the occurrence of weather extremes?
-What is the relation of trends in RWP properties to trends in the zonal windcomponent (Fig. S1)zonal wind?
+Do trends in the phase of Rossby waves (e.g., the negative trend over NE Atlantic in JJA) have an effect in temperature trends and the occurrence - 500 of weather extremes?
+What is the relation of trends in RWP properties to trends in zonal wind?
 Such investigations require and deserve dedicated studies.

-495 Code and data availability.
+Code and data availability.
 The reanalysis data used in this study have been freely available online (Sect.
 2.1) and accessed as described in Sect.
 9 of the Supplement.
 Processed data and code employed in the presented analyses can be provided by the author upon request.